grokify/spectrum/README.md

 ![](docs/images/logo_swaggman_600x150.png "")

 `swaggman` is an API specification converter that creates a Postman 2.0 Collection spec from OpenAPI 3.0 and 2.0 (fka Swagger 2.0) specifications.
+There are also a variety of collection of OpenAPI tools including merging, inspecting and modifying OpenAPI specs, with a focus on OAS3.

 # Features